asdfugil/AltLinux/README.md

 If you use Arch Linux, there is [an AUR package](https://aur.archlinux.org/packages/altlinux) available.
 You can install it from the AUR repository.

-If you use Fedora, [run the script without installing](#run-the-script-without-installing).
+If you use Fedora, you can [run the script without installing](#run-the-script-without-installing).

 ## Uninstall AltLinux